-In 1128, the lords of Grimbergen commissioned Norbert van Xanten, founder of the Premonstratensian Order (or Norbertine Order), to build an abbey, and he made their wish come true.
-Shortly later, that same year, the fathers of Grimbergen Abbey began brewing a local beer.
+In 1128, the Lords of Grimbergen asked Norbert van Xanten, founder of the Premonstratensian Order (or Norbertine Order) to build an abbey, and he granted them their wish.
+Shortly after, in the same year, the Fathers of Grimbergen Abbey began to brew a local beer.

-In 1142, the lords of Grimbergen rebelled against the Duke of Brabant.
-That episode triggered the Grimbergen War.
-The abbey was reduced to ashes, but, in the years after the war, it was rebuilt, stone by stone.
+In 1142, the Lords of Grimbergen revolted against the Duke of Brabant.
+This was the beginning of the war of Grimbergen.
+The abbey was completely ruined, but in the years following the war it was rebuilt, stone by stone.

-In 1566, the abbey was devastated for the second time during the Wars of Religion.
-The monks fled to Brussels and it took 30 years before they could return and rebuild their community.
+In 1566, the abbey was destroyed for the second time during the religious wars.
+The Fathers fled to Brussels and could only return 30 years later to rebuild the community.

-In 1629 the new abbey was again established in Grimbergen.
-From then on, the monks and the community decided to adopt the phoenix as a symbol of rebirth on their coat of arms, along with the motto "ardet nec consumitur", which means "burned, but not destroyed" (it may have other translations). .
+In 1629, the abbey was re-established in Grimbergen.
+From that moment on, the fathers and the community decided to adopt the phoenix as a symbol of rebirth in their coat of arms, alongside the motto “ardet nec consumitur”, which means “burned, but not destroyed” (but can have other translations).

-With the phoenix giving encouragement to the parents, the Grimbergen beer began to flow again.
-However, a new danger loomed: in the 18th century, during the French Revolution, all church and monastery property was sold.
-In 1798, the monks had to leave again.
-And the abbey, with its brewery, was destroyed for the third time.
+Yet a new danger was lurking: in the 18th century, during the French Revolution, all goods in churches and monasteries were sold.
+In 1798, the Fathers had to leave again.
+And the abbey with its brewery was destroyed for a third time.

-As Grimbergen's fourth resurrection, the return of the brewing tradition to Grimbergen Abbey in 2021 marks a special chapter in our history.
-Brewing new limited edition beers within the four walls of our abbey for the first time in over 200 years is an achievement for the monks, for the community of Grimbergen and for all Grimbergen beer enthusiasts.
+As a fourth ressurection of Grimbergen, the return of brewing to the Grimbergen Abbey in 2021 marks a special chapter in our history.
+Crafting new limited edition beers inside the walls of the abbey for the first time in over 200 years is a great achievement for the Fathers, for the Grimbergen community and for all those who love Grimbergen beer.